-- Suspected cases of missing students must be reported to the Office of Campus Safety. - If the Office of Campus Safety so determines, the report of a suspected missing student(s) should proceed to the Vice President for Student Affairs. - If the Office of Campus Safety and Student Affairs so determines, an investigation may begin, especially if the situation matches any of those listed below (under "general instructions"). - The Director of Campus Safety, in collaboration with the Vice President for Student Affairs, will determine whether or not to contact the Knox County Sheriff's Office prior to 24 hours after the student was first considered missing. - If a student has been missing for more than 24 hours: - The College will notify the Knox County Sheriff's Office. - The College will notify the person identified as the student's confidential emergency contact. - The College will notify a parent or guardian if the student is under 18 years old.
+- Suspected cases of missing students must be reported to the Office of Campus Safety. - If the Office of Campus Safety so determines, the report of a suspected missing student(s) should proceed to the Vice President for Student Affairs. - If the Office of Campus Safety and Student Affairs so determines, an investigation may begin, especially if the situation matches any of those listed below (under "general instructions"). - The Director of Campus Safety, in collaboration with the Vice President for Student Affairs, will determine when to contact the Knox County Sheriff's Office based on information available, regardless of whether it has been 24-hours since the student was last seen or heard from.

+- If a student has been missing for more than 24 hours: - The College will notify the Knox County Sheriff's Office. - The College will notify the person identified as the student's confidential emergency contact. - The College will notify a parent or guardian if the student is under 18 years old.